dibyendumajumdar/programming/paxos.md

 ## Observation

-* The algorithm is designed to agree on a single value, and once a value is chosen, all further proposals are bound to select the same value.
-Hence Paxos in this form cannot be used to select more than one value.
+* The algorithm is designed to agree on a single value, and